10 ways to cut the cost of running your home

 9. PHONE BILLS

 Make sure you're on the right tariff and take advantage of free evening and weekend calls.
-Loyalty schemes, such as BT's Friends and Family Mobile service for £1.50 a month, slash the price of calls to UK mobiles to almost half that of a standard call.
+Loyalty schemes, such as BT's Unlimited Evening and Weekend calls for £3 a month, slash the price of calls to UK mobiles to almost half that of a standard call.

 10. CLEANING PRODUCTS